Haoran-S/DeepMIMO/README.md

 ## DeepMIMO for Power Allocation

-This is a MATLAB / Python code package modified from DeepMIMO to generate real channels for power allocation.
-The code is based on the publicly available DeepMIMO dataset published for deep learning applications in mmWave and massive MIMO systems.

-This MATLAB / Python code package is related to the following article:
+This is a MATLAB / Python code package modified from DeepMIMO (https://www.deepmimo.net) to generate real channels for power allocation.
+This code package is related to the following article:

 [1] Haoran Sun, Wenqiang Pu, Minghe Zhu,  Xiao Fu, Tsung-Hui Chang, and Mingyi Hong, "Learning to Continuously Optimize Wireless Resource In Episodically Dynamic Environment." arXiv preprint arXiv:2011.07782 (2020).